 With the fall of the Khmers, the temples were slowly recaptured by the lush forest and remained a hidden legend until 1861, when they were re-discovered and introduced to the Western world.

-Join only 13 others for an enlightening 17-day journey to Cambodia and Laos that includes not only four full days exploring the great Khmer city of Angkor but also takes in glorious Banteay Srei, remote Beng Mealea, rarely-visited Koh Ker, and Cambodia’s newest UNESCO World Heritage Site, Preah Vihear.
+Join only 13 others for an enlightening 17-day journey to Cambodia and Laos that includes not only four full days exploring the great Khmer city of Angkor but also takes in glorious Banteay Srei, remote Beng Mealea, rarely visited Koh Ker, and Cambodia’s newest UNESCO World Heritage Site, Preah Vihear.

 In the nation’s capital of Phnom Penh, we visit the National Museum, filled with Khmer treasures, the opulent Royal Palace, and the Silver Pagoda, home of a priceless emerald Buddha.